rdkcentral/rdk-halif-avsync/docs/pages/av-sync.md

 The interface is expected to support a single instantiation with a single process.

 ### Memory Model
-The `AV Sync` `HAL` will own any memory that it creates and will also be responsible to free this memory in case of operation failure.
+The `AV Sync` `HAL` will own any memory that it creates and will also be responsible to free.
 The `Caller` will own the memory that it creates.

 ### Power Management Requirements
 This interface is not required to be involved in power management.

 ### Asynchronous Notification Model
-`avsync_soc_free_frame_callback()` function sets the callback function for freeing any allocated video frames metadata.
+`avsync_soc_free_frame_callback()` function sets the callback function for freeing any allocated video frames and metadata.

 ### Blocking calls
 This interface is required to have no blocking calls.